nextflow-io/nextflow/docs/config.md

 ### Blocks

-A config scope can also be specified as a block, allowing multiple configuration options to be set within that block.
+A config scope can also be specified as a block, which may contain multiple configuration options.
 For example:

 ```groovy
 // dot syntax